invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 ### Create pool

-:::info Creating types
+:::info Big numbers
 You can create custom decimals using the `toDecimal` syntax, where the first argument represents the numerical value (A), and the second argument indicates the power of 10 (B) in the formula `A * 10^(-B)`.
 For example, `toDecimal(3n, 2n)` will result in a decimal equal to 0.03.
 For further details on supported types, please check the documentation [here](types.md).
 :::

 :::note Why "n" is at the end of every number
 Notice how we use "n" at the end of every number. "n" indicates that specified value is a BigInt, number with higher precision.
-Read more about BigInt [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 :::

 :::warning Token sorting
 Tokens are sorted alphabetically when pool key is created, so make sure that you swap tokens in correct direction.
 Read more about pool keys [here](storage#poolkey).
 :::

 To create a new pool, a fee tier and pool key need to be prepared.
-The fee tier represents the desired fee for the pool, and the price needs to be converted to sqrt price because the entry points of the system accept it in this format.
+The fee tier represents the desired fee for the pool, and the price needs to be converted to sqrt price because the entry points of the protocol accept it in this format.
 The pool key is constructed using the addresses of two tokens and the specified fee tier.
 Finally, the `createPool` function is called with the user's account, the pool key, and the initial square root price, resulting in the creation of a new pool.
 The transaction hash of the pool creation is then logged to the console.

 ```typescript
 // set fee tier, make sure that fee tier with specified parameters exists